Saurabh999261/health-insurance-cost-prediction/README.md

 - Age shows strong positive correlation with insurance price
 - Gender and location have relatively lower impact on charges
 - Random Forest outperformed all other regression models
+- KNN underperformed (low R² score) due to features not being scaled — distance-based models like KNN are sensitive to differing feature ranges, unlike tree-based or linear models

 ## 💡 Skills Demonstrated
 - Data Cleaning and Preprocessing